ChainSafe/gossamer/docs/docs/design/parachain-protocol/fragment-chain.md

 TO_REMOVE -> [ B1, C2 ]
 ```

-as there is no more children... lets pop `(C, true)` from the queue, mark it as visited and iterate over its children!
+as there are no more children... lets pop `(C, true)` from the queue, mark it as visited and iterate over its children!

 ```
 QUEUE     -> [ (D, true), (B1, false), (C2, false) ]